BIDS/repro-case-studies/case-studies/chartgerink.md

 4. Role assignment (e.g., project lead, fund raiser, analyst, who will check the analyses).
 5. Specifying research project

 This initial meeting is followed up by the project-lead with a draft description of the project and an initial draft of the materials to be used.
 These contents include a technical description of the design, hypotheses and theoretical framework, but also a draft of how the data will be analyzed.
 This increases transparency in what methods are set out to be applied, and increases accountability amongst authors.
 Even if these methods seem obvious, explicating them is important because during this process questions often arise that are not so obvious from the start (e.g., are covariates included?
 Are covariates you want to enter actually measured in the study design?).
 These drafts are shared and iteratively revised until an outline of the project is agreed upon.
 The experiment I describe here involves human participants and will need to be submitted to the ethical committee for review.
-Considering that each university has different procedures, I will not extend on these.
+Considering that each university has different procedures, I will not elaborate on these.

 Note that the files that are drafted after the meeting are included in a [GitHub](github.com) repository, which allows for version control of the files and is synchronized to an Open Science Framework (OSF; [osf.io](osf.io)) repository.
 Version control can be compared to track changes for computer files, allowing you to go back in time and view what changes were made and when.
 With version control a logbook of changes is created, which improves the reproducibility of the research process if anyone is ever interested.
 My personal experience indicates that this logbook is rarely inspected (except in data audits), but it can serve as a handy reference when somebody asks you when a specific event occurred (e.g., when were the analyses programmed for the first time).
 Version control is most effective when started immediately after the initial meeting.